FGCeliberto/Collinear_FFs/PQ5Q11/Readme.md

-# PQ5Q1.1: Multimodal Fragmentation of All-Charm Pentaquarks: Uncertainty-Aware Predictions for Hadron Colliders
+# PQ5Q1.1: Multimodal Fragmentation of All-Heavy Pentaquarks: Uncertainty-Aware Predictions for Hadron Colliders
 ## PentaQuarks with 5 heavy Quarks multimodal VFNS FFs

 We address the leading-power fragmentation of all-charm pentaquarks ($|c\bar{c}ccc\rangle$ $P_{5c}$ pentacharms) in the color-singlet $S$-wave channel.
 We introduce a new set of hadron-structure-oriented, $\mbox{\emph{multimodal}}$ collinear fragmentation functions, named $\mbox{\tt PQ5Q1.1}$ [1], which extend and supersede the previous $\mbox{\tt PQ5Q1.0}$ set [2].